 If there’s one thing Britain has lots of, it’s rolling green countryside.
 And where there is grass there are sheep.
 We have a lot of wool going for us as a result.
-We have a national Wool campaign, a national Wool week and November has even been declared Wovember!
+We have a national Campaign for Wool, a national Wool week and November has even been declared Wovember!

-Now, Britain has two big well-known yarn brands – Sirdar and Rowan – but there’s a great deal more out there.
+Now, Britain has it’s well-known yarn brands – Sirdar, Rowan, Debbie Bliss and King Cole – but there’s a great deal more out there.

 What follows here is a whistle-stop tour of some lesser-known names around the country.
 Granted, not all of these brands use 100% UK fibre, but they are all worth knowing about.
 From mills to dyers, minor institutions to indie backroom operations, I hope you’ll find something interesting and new!